agenticplug.ai - Agentic Commerce Optimization company

 The A.G.E.N.T.I.C.
 Framework for Ketchikan

-AI platforms are now the default research layer for Ketchikan's Holland America and Princess cruise-excursion partners, Trident Seafoods cold-chain buyers, U.S. Coast Guard Base Ketchikan contracting officers, and Alaska Marine Highway System procurement teams at Vigor Industrial Ketchikan Shipyard.
+AI platforms are now the default research layer for Holland America and Princess cruise-excursion partners, Silver Bay Seafoods cold-chain buyers, U.S. Coast Guard Base Ketchikan contracting officers, and Ketchikan Shipyard procurement teams.
 The A.G.E.N.T.I.C.
-Framework walks Ketchikan businesses through seven phases: from diagnosing AI visibility to building entity architecture, citation-ready content, agentic-commerce protocols, and converting AI-mediated referrals into revenue.
+Framework walks local businesses through seven phases: from diagnosing AI visibility to building entity architecture, citation-ready content, agentic-commerce protocols, and converting AI-mediated referrals into revenue.

 Audit